SecretFan: Synthesizing Realistic Data without Breaking Privacy

 \subsection{Synthesizing Good Samples (Phase 2)}

 In the second phase of our approach, the goal is to have Fandango generate data samples that fool the discriminator and are ``close'' to the original data.
 Iteratively, Fandango will generate samples and query the discriminator to see if the generated samples are classified as original.
 Every sample that fools the discriminator in this way is considered a ``good sample'', and these good samples are added to Fandango's initial population in subsequent iterations.
 Fandango works by evolving inputs by mutation and crossover to try to satisfy constraints, so an initial population serves to focus Fandango on promising inputs---otherwise, it will generate samples according to the grammar.
-Iteration continues until no new good samples are found, and when the accuracy of the discriminator decreases to random guessing (around 50\%)---we then train a new discriminator.
+Iterations continue until no new good samples are found, and when the accuracy of the discriminator decreases to random guessing (around 50\%) or when as many good samples as the original dataset size are found --- we then train a new discriminator.